Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-2_Communication-with-Ourselves_Marshall-Rosenberg_transcript.md

 #### I'd like to give a couple examples of how we can learn from our limitations when we transform our self-judgments into needs

 (49:55)
 I was presenting in front of 800 teachers in a school system.
 I was asked to speak at their once a year meeting.
-After I presented what I had to say about how to create schools in harmony with nonviolent communication, four of the school administrators were on a panel to react to what I said.
+After I presented what I had to say about how to create schools in harmony with Nonviolent Communication, four of the school administrators were on a panel to react to what I said.

 One of the persons said to me, when he heard that I was suggesting, in our schools, we have no punishments.
 We didn't judge students as bad, but that we spoke honestly with them about whether or not their behavior was in harmony with our values or needs.
 We judge that way, but not judgments of a moralistic sort that implied wrongness.